Langho and Billington St Leonard's Church of England Primary School

 If a pupil arrives in school after the register is closed without good reason it will be marked as an unauthorised absence.

-All latecomers should enter school by the main entrance as all other doors are locked just after 9 am when all children are in school.
+All latecomers should enter school by the main entrance as the gates are locked at 8.55.

 Latecomers should be brought in to school by their parent/carer who should sign the child in and give a reason for lateness.

-Where pupils have to leave school during a school day, e.g. to visit the dentist, a note should be written or telephone message given by the parents/carers in advance so that the register can be marked accordingly.
+Where pupils have to leave school during a school day, e.g. to visit the doctor, school must be notified in advance.

 Any pupils leaving school during the school day should be accompanied by their parent/carer, or other responsible adult notified to the school, and be signed out by them.
 Pupils returning to school during the school day should be signed in again.